Shigli

 Shigli is surrounded by Shirhatti Taluk towards the north, Shiggaon Taluk towards the west, Haveri Taluk towards the south, and Kundgol Taluk towards the west.

 Lakshmeshwar, Savanur, Shiggaon, Gadag are the nearby cities to Shigli.

 Transport

-By rail, the Yalvigi Railway Station, Kalas Halt Railway Station are the very nearby railway stations to Shigli.
-However Hubli Jn Railway Station is a major railway station 52 km from Shigli.
+By rail, the Yalvigi Railway Station, Kalas Halt Railway Station are nearby railway stations to Shigli.
+However, Hubli Jn Railway Station is a major railway station 52 km from Shigli.